-About this document: In accordance with Section 11(b) of Executive Order 14110 on Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence, this plan has been developed by the Department of Commerce in coordination with the Department of State and agencies across the U.S. Government.
-In December 2023, NIST released a Request for Information on selected tasks related to EO 14110.
-More than 65 comments addressing AI standards were received.
+About this document: This plan has been developed by the Department of Commerce in coordination with the Department of State and agencies across the U.S. Government.
+It reflects more than 65 comments received in response to a December 2023 Request for Information.
 Multistakeholder listening sessions covering multiple sectors were held with representatives of federal and non-U.S. governments, businesses, academia, and civil society, which provided further input and comments.
 These inputs were reviewed and combined with insights from across NIST, other agencies in the Department of Commerce, the Department of State, United States Agency for International Development, and other departments and agencies into an initial public draft, released in April 2024 for public comment.
-This document has been revised from the initial public draft based on the 57 comments received and based on a discussion about the draft with the AI Safety Institute Consortium.
+The July 2024 version was revised from the initial public draft based on the 57 comments received; this document includes subsequent editorial changes.
+This April 2025 version reflects minor editorial updates.